 A Designated Player who is 23 years old (or younger than the age of 23) during the League Year (the age of the player is determined by year - not date - of birth) will carry the following Young Designated Player Salary Budget Charge:

 - Ages 21-23: $200,000

-- If such Designated Player joins the club after the opening of the Secondary Transfer Window, he will carry the Mid-Season Youth Designated Player Salary Budget Charge of $150,000 regardless of age.
+- If such a Designated Player joins the club after the opening of the Secondary Transfer Window, he will carry the Mid-Season Young Designated Player Salary Budget Charge of $150,000 regardless of age.

-Clubs may "buy down" the Budget Charge of a Designated Player with General Allocation money.
+Clubs may "buy down" the Salary Budget Charge of a Designated Player with General Allocation Money.
 The reduced charge may not be less than $150,000.

-If a club uses the third Designated Player slot to sign a Young Designated Player, then the club will not be obligated to pay the US$150,000 charge.
+If a club uses the third Designated Player slot to sign a Young Designated Player, then the club will not be obligated to pay the $150,000 charge.